 - Staging Layer – It is also known as the source layer.
 This layer is used to store the data fetched from different data sources.

-- Integration Layer – After the transformation of the source data, it is stored in the integration layer.
+- Integration Layer – After the source data is transformed, it is stored in the integration layer.
 In this layer, data is stored in a database.